7 Khoon Maaf: Casting and characters

 Priyanka Chopra was Bhardwaj's original choice for the role of Susanna after he worked with the actress in Kaminey (2009): He said that Chopra "is the finest actor of her generation right now...
 As a director I had so much trust on her that I felt that no one else can essay this role as brilliantly as she would do".
 Mohanlal was cast as one of Susanna's husbands in the film; however, he left the project to concentrate on Malayalam films.
 The actor was replaced by Annu Kapoor in the role of Inspector Keemat Lal.
-Pakistani actor Shamoon Abbasi offered to play one of the husband's role.
-However, he refused to do so due to the shooting of his film Waar (2013).
+Pakistani actor Shamoon Abbasi and Ali Azmat offered to play two of the husband's role.
+However, They refused to do so due to the shooting of Pakistani film Waar (2013).
 John Abraham, Naseeruddin Shah, Neil Nitin Mukesh and Vivaan Shah were also cast in pivotal supporting roles.
 Directors Karan Johar and Imtiaz Ali were approached to play 2 of the seven husbands, but they reportedly turned down the offer.
 Usha Uthup was cast as Susanna's maid in the film.
 Konkona Sen Sharma was confirmed for a cameo appearance.

 During production, the film underwent 2 name changes.
 The project was initially titled Seven, which became Ek Bataa Saat, and finally 7 Khoon Maaf.
 In the film, Chopra's character ages from 20 to 65, and prosthetic makeup was used for her looks at different ages.
 Bhardwaj hired Hollywood special makeup effects artist Greg Cannom, who did the makeup for The Curious Case of Benjamin Button (2008) to create seven looks for the character.
 Chopra found the most challenging period was that of the 65-year-old woman.
 The actress said, "prosthetics had to play a heavy part but I’m happy that I pushed myself as the result is really fab.
 I had to be very careful of not doing things that would damage the make-up".
 To make Chopra look authentic, the makeup team used Chopra's mother's and grandmother's photos to create her look.
 She had to gain 5 kg weight to fit her aging character.